mmistakes/made-mistakes-jekyll/src/_drafts/improving-jekyll-static-comments.md

 {% endfor %}{% endraw %}
 ```

-Just a bunch of HTML markup minus all the important comment data.
-It wasn't until I added the `inspect` filter my arrays to get a closer look at what was going on.
+All I got was a bunch of HTML markup minus all the important comment data.
+Hmmm... maybe I should try the `inspect` filter to see what's inside of the array.

 ```liquid
 {% raw %}{{ site.data.comments[page.slug] | inspect }}{% endraw %}
 ```

-Here's a sample of what the array looked like before I attempted to filter it with `where_exp`.
+Here's a sample of what it like before filtering with `where_exp`.

 ```yaml
 {